marklogic/marklogic-mule-connector/examples/importDocs/batch/README.md

 1. Periodically make a call SQL SELECT call to a MySQL relational database to get a set of row data, for eventual ingestion into MarkLogic.
 2. Using batch, in parallel threads and batches, transform the row data to JSON.
 3. For each row, run it through the MarkLogic importDocs operation, to a DMSDK WriteBatch queue for asynchronous write into MarkLogic.
-We're going to get a report of our DMSDK batch job, and log that out to our local filesystem.
 4. Finally, get the binary Mulesoft BatchJobReport, convert it to JSON, and write it to our local filesystem as well.
+Also, we're going to get a report of our DMSDK batch job, and write that out to our local filesystem.

 ### Flow Dependencies ###